Quasi-F-splittings in birational geometry: Introduction

 \subsection{Lifting sections and inversion of adjunction}

 Inversion of adjunction is a key tool in the study of $F$-splittings.
-Briefly speaking, in the local setting, it says that if $X$ is a normal variety and $H \subseteq X$ is an $F$-pure normal prime divisor such that $K_X+H$ is Cartier, then $X$ {is $F$-pure along $S$} \cite[Main Theorem]{Sch09}.
-In the global setting, it stipulates that if $X$ is projective over a field of positive characteristic, $-(K_X+H)$ is ample, and $H$ is $F$-split, then $X$ is $F$-split, too.
+Briefly speaking, in the local setting, it says that if $X$ is a normal variety and {\cora $S \subseteq X$} is an $F$-pure normal prime divisor such that {\cora $K_X+S$} is Cartier, then $X$ {is $F$-pure along {\cora $S$}} \cite[main Theorem]{Sch09}.
+In the global setting, it stipulates that if $X$ is projective over a field of positive characteristic, {\cora $-(K_X+S)$} is ample, and $S$ is $F$-split, then $X$ is $F$-split, too.

-Unfortunately, local inversion of adjunction is false for quasi-$F$-splittings (see the example in \cite[Example 7.7]{KTY22}).
-What is true however is that {global} quasi-$F$-split inversion of adjunction holds when $-S$ is semiample.
-The key situations when this is the case is when {$X$ admits a projective morphism $\pi \colon X \to Z$ such that {either} $\pi$ is birational and {$-S$ is ample}, or such that $Z$ is a curve and $S$ is a fibre of $\pi$.}
+Unfortunately, local inversion of adjunction is false for quasi-$F$-splittings (see \cite[Example 7.7]{KTY22}).
+What is true however is that global quasi-$F$-split inversion of adjunction holds when $-S$ is semiample. {\cora Typical} situations when this is the case is when $X$ admits a projective morphism $\pi \colon X \to Z$ such that either $\pi$ is birational and $-S$ is ample, or such that $Z$ is a curve and $S$ is a fibre of $\pi$.

 \begin{theoremIntro}[Corollary \ref{cor:inversion-of-adjunction-anti-ample}] Let $X$ be a smooth variety admitting a projective morphism $\pi \colon X \to Z$ to an affine normal variety $Z$ over a perfect field of characteristic $p>0$.
 Let $S$ be a smooth prime divisor on $X$.
 Assume that $S$ is quasi-$F$-split, $-S$ is {semiample}, $A := -(K_X+S)$ is ample, and